tap5136/ci-cd-lab/README.md

 go 1.16
 ```

-Now everything should be configured and ready for you to start the workflow lab!
+Now everything should be configured and ready for you to start the CI/CD lab!

 ## Step 1 - Create Workflow
 Our goal is to protect the `master` branch from faulty code.
 We're going to do this by creating a workflow that runs our tests whenever someone opens a Pull Request into `master`.
-We will then set the success of this workflow as necessary condition for merging the Pull Request into `master`.
+We will then set the success of this workflow as a necessary condition for merging the Pull Request into `master`.

 To start off, let's ensure you're on the `master` branch and that everything is up-to-date.